DataDog/hiring-engineers/answers.md

 ```
 2. By the UI :

-I decided to implements two metrics, the first one average to my_metric, the second one for monitoring UDP.
+I decided to implement two metrics, the first one average to my_metric, the second one for monitoring UDP.

 Choose the detection method :
 ![tag image](screenshots/create_my_metric_monitor_1.png)